-- Coastal and small island ecosystems, such as mangroves, seagrass beds, coral reefs and estuaries, have an ecological function for humans in dealing with climate change.
-To maintain the ecological function of - To maintain the ecological function of coastal and small island ecosystems in an optimal and sustainable manner, an adaptation strategy is needed to reduce the impact of climate change. - Adaptation strategies will increase the ability of coastal and small islands ecosystems to cope with climate change.
+Coastal and small island ecosystems, such as mangroves, seagrass beds, coral reefs and estuaries, have an ecological function for humans in dealing with climate change.
+To maintain the ecological function of coastal and small island ecosystems in an optimal and sustainable manner, an adaptation strategy is needed to reduce the impact of climate change.
+Adaptation strategies will increase the ability of coastal and small islands ecosystems to cope with climate change.